Deformations of some local Calabi-Yau manifolds: The good crepant case: Some classes of examples

 \begin{remark} As noted in greater generality in \cite{Kawamata1988}, the number $r$ of divisors in the exceptional set $E$ of the crepant resolution $\pi\colon \hX \to X$ is independent of the choice of crepant resolution.
-This follows easily from the fact that any two crepant resolutions are isomorphic in codimension one (see e.g.\ Remark~\ref{crepremark}).
-The invariant $\ell$ can also be computed directly in this case, at least for a semistable smoothing: \begin{enumerate} \item[\rm(i)] Suppose that $\hX$ is the semistable model for a smoothing of a simple elliptic singularity, of multiplicity $m = -D_0^2$.
-Then
+This follows easily from the fact that any two crepant resolutions are isomorphic in codimension $1$ (see \textit{e.g.} Remark~\ref{crepremark}).
+The invariant $\ell= \dim H^2(L)$ defined in Proposition~\ref{3dimtop}\eqref{3dimtop-5} can also be computed directly in this case, at least for a semistable smoothing. \end{remark}